OCA/contract/subscription_oca/readme/USAGE.md

     invoice even if the subscription template has the *Sale Order & Invoice* option selected, because the *Invoicing mode* option is triggered through the cron job.
+5. You can create sections and notes in the subscription invoice, they will be passed to the generated invoices retaining the format.
-5. The cron job will also end the subscription if its end date has been reached.
+6. The cron job will also end the subscription if its end date has been reached.

 To create subscriptions with the sale of a product: